ibm-cloud-docs/account/login_settings.md

 4. Click **Save** when you're finished.
 5. Select the **Yes** checkbox to enable the security questions.
 Selecting this option might prompt you to sign in to your account again.

-   If this option isn't selected, you don't have access to turn on security questions.
+   If this option is disabled, you don't have access to turn on security questions.
 You must be the account owner or have the User-managed login setting enabled for you by your account administrator to turn security questions on and off.
 Contact your account owner or administrator to get access.
    {: note}

 ## Setting a password expiration